Maumagnaguagno/HyperTensioN/README.md

 Well, Hype can do most of the boring stuff so you can play with the details.

 ### Parsers
-Parsers are modules that read planning descriptions and convert the information to an [Intermediate Representation](docs/Representation.md).
+Parsers are modules that read planning descriptions and convert the information to an [Intermediate Representation].
 The basic parser is a module with two methods that fill the planning attributes:

 ```Ruby